laitanawe/nextflow-programming/_episodes/03-nextflow-example-pipeline1.md

 You should end up certain files within the folder **`nfdemo/data/ggal`** on your Desktop.

-Open the file `main.nf` in the script directory with your favourite text editor.
+Open the file `main1.nf` in the script directory with your favourite text editor.

 This is a Nextflow script.
 It contains;